TheKoola/eosstracker/doc/System-Configuration-Settings.md

 Timezone settings are persistantly saved and will remain in effect across process restarts or systmem reboots/shutdowns.

 ### Igating ###

 Igating is the process of uploading APRS packets heard over RF to the Internet (usually noam.aprs2.net or similar).
 This feature can be optionally enabled and requires the following:
-- This feature is only available to valid amateur radio operators pocessing a legal call sign.
+- This feature is only available to valid amateur radio operators in possession of a legal call sign.
 This is currently limited to the usual PPPNSS format and similar permuations (ex.
 1x2, 2x1, 2x2, etc.) found in North America (other formats soon to be accommodated).
 - An APRS-IS passcode for your callsign

+Obviously in order to igate APRS packets, the system needs to have a valid connection to the Internet.

 <img src="assets/igating.png" alt="Enabling igating" width=800>

+#### Enable Igating ####

 Once a valid callsign is entered, the other fields (ex. igating, beaconing, etc.) will then be enabled.
 Follow these steps when filling out the Igating form:
 1. Type your callsign into the field, then select an approrpiate SSID from the dropdown box (eg.  -9 for a mobile unit, etc.)
 2. Check the "Enable Igating" checkbox

+#### Beacon to APRS-IS ####
-Optionally you can also sent position and igate stats beacons to APRS-IS on a regular interval:
+Optionally you can also sent position and igate stats beacons to APRS-IS on a regular interval over your internet connection:
 - Check the enable checkbox and enter a time in MM:SS format (ex.
 34:17 would enable beaconing to APRS-IS every 34 minutes and 17 seconds)